Review: Elden Ring

 I wasn’t hyped at all about the game, mainly because I had never played a From Software (the game’s developer) game before.
 Dark Souls was a big hit when it came out, but I was never into difficult games, and I didn’t have a console to play it on (I was one of the 6 people that owned a Wii U, but not a PlayStation or Xbox).
 However, with all that talk surrounding Elden Ring I couldn’t just ignore its existence.
 The game was really expensive though, and I didn’t feel like spending R$300 to play something I thought I wouldn’t enjoy.
 So, I downloaded Bloodborne (free on PS Plus), another From Software game with good reviews, which I figured would give me a taste if I liked this kind of game or not.

-I did a mini-review of Bloodborne on Twitter, and, if you’ve read it, you know I was completely amazed by that game, and it became one of my all-time favorites.
+I was completely amazed by that game, and it became one of my all-time favorites.
 After finishing that one and immediatelly tweeting about wanting a sequel, I had no choice but to play Elden Ring next.

 A few minutes into the game and you’re presented with its selling point: you open a door and you’re now free to explore an entire world, full of mysteries and dangers.
 Right in front of you is a boss that